marekmatej/buildout-odoo-postgres/README.md

 ====

 - move Usage to fabric
-- add apache and nginx config for virualhost
+- generate apache and nginx config for virualhost with buildout